Only the most courageous survive the unforgiving Hel Tundra. Will you perish in the frozen lands of monsters, magic, and terror?

 But here you are.

-In front of this shimmering glass.
+In front of the shimmering glass.

 A yell echoes down the hallway.